fbpx

 1. Be careful with contracts

 Reviewing the specific terms within a real estate sales contract is a vital precaution, specially in Brazil.
 Frequently, sellers attempt to enforce contracts that impose ridiculous fees and rates on the buyer.
 Also, in these contracts, there may be stipulations that exempt the seller from any liability once the sale is completed.
+Because of these risks, I advise most people to have the contract checked by a real estate lawyer (if you want my recommendation for a real estate lawyer you can contact me here).

 2. Be mindful of the specifics about the property

 In general, when you buy a property (especially when you buying a house, instead of land to develop yourself) there are not too many specifics concerning the property itself to be careful about.
+Having said that there are some special considerations, under some special circumstances, that you should consider in a real estate transaction.

-Restrictions may apply if the property is located directly in front of the beach.
+Beachfront properties: Restrictions may apply if the property is located directly in front of the beach.
 Other forms of obligations, such as a tax known as “Laudemio” or “Taxa de Marinha,” must then be checked.
 This is especially the case if you want to build or modify a beachfront property.

-If the property you intend to buy is a very large rural property, restrictions to foreigners may apply.
+Large rural properties: If the property you intend to buy is a very large rural property, restrictions to foreigners may apply.
 In each city, the percentage of foreign-owned properties is limited.
 You may need to seek permission from the Agriculture Ministry, depending on the size of your property.

-If you want to significantly alter your home, some construction restrictions may apply.
+Building and/or substantially changing the previously built house: If you want to significantly alter your home, some construction restrictions may apply.
 These are restrictions to do with electricity transmission lines, specific projects, or neighbouring waterways, number of floors allowed, for example.
 Even in metropolitan regions, environmental rules might limit the scope of building opportunities.

 Luckily if you intend to buy one of the houses listed in Cheap Homes Brazil I would not be too much concerned about any of these things since, for the great majority of the properties listed here, none of these considerations will be relevant.